TizenTeam/tau/README.md

     app.js
   css/
     app.css
-  web-ui-fw/
+  tizen-web-ui-fw/
     images/
-      ... web-ui-fw images ...
+      ... tizen-web-ui-fw images ...
-    web-ui-fw-libs.js (3rd party dependencies of web-ui-fw)
+    tizen-web-ui-fw-libs.js (3rd party dependencies of tizen-web-ui-fw)
-    web-ui-fw.js (web UI components)
+    tizen-web-ui-fw.js (web UI components)
-    web-ui-fw-widget.css (web UI widget styling)
+    tizen-web-ui-fw-widget.css (web UI widget styling)
-    web-ui-fw-theme.css (optional)
+    tizen-web-ui-fw-theme.css (optional)
 </pre>

-Note that the web-ui-fw-theme.css file is optional.
+Note that the tizen-web-ui-fw-theme.css file is optional.
 If you want to use it, see the **Using the custom theme** section.

-The boilerplate for a basic web-ui-fw project, pulling in all the required files in the right order, is shown in the next section.
+The boilerplate for a basic tizen-web-ui-fw project, pulling in all the required files in the right order, is shown in the next section.

 Boilerplate index.html